ricketytoc/tp/docs/team/chen-kuei.md

 ### Project: EmployeeManager

-EmployeeManager is a desktop application for Human Resource staffs to manage the information of around 50 - 200 employees within the organization.
+EmployeeManager is a desktop application for Human Resource(HR) staffs to manage the information of around 50 - 200 employees within a medium-sized organization.

 Given below are my contributions to the project.